dorsharoni10/backend-project-users-management/README.md

 Built on Linux OS.

 features:
-- User sign-up and User sign-in
+- User sign-up and User sign-in.
 - Email verification that send to the user email and the user need to verify the email to sign-in.
 - Reset password users.
 - Post Get Update and Delete users details.